Patrick-E-Rankin/Mach3Controller/README.md

 and lastly UDP, which I like the most.
 I liked Bluetooth as well, but I couldn't get HID and SPP (or UART) working <br>
 at the same time, if you know how in the Arduino IDE, please let me know. <br>

+*DISCLAIMER*<br>
+I no longer display coordinates to my phone, I found just using the controller aspect for my 6090 CNC is enough for me.<br>

 ## Getting Started

 First you need to replace or copy the macropump.m1s file over to C:\Mach3\macros\Mach3Mill\ <br>